mlumley/Tic-Tac-Toe/README.md

 Requires Python3

-To run cd to the directory and run TTT.py
+To run, open the directory you cloned the repo and run TTT.py

 Coordinates must be in the following format to be accepted:

-    n,m
-    where n and m are betwenn 1 and 3
+    n,m    where n and m are between 1 and 3

 To exit at any time type 'q'

 ## Assumptions